 Located only 30 minutes from the main sites in the Cultural Triangle, Cinnamon Lodge has recently been refurbished and is set in 12 acres of landscaped gardens replete with botanical splendour.
 Its nearby wooded parkland and lake behold a plethora of endemic flora and fauna.

-Each has ensuite bathrooms and a verandah or balcony overlooking the lake or garden.
+Each has en suite bathrooms and a veranda or balcony overlooking the lake or garden.
 The room interiors follow a traditional colour palate of ochre, saffron and olive green with antique bed heads, couches and planter's chairs.

 Day by day

 Overnight flight to Colombo